Saverio001/jo-condor.org/content/text/peculiar/index.md

 categories: [text]
 tags: []
 images: []
+weight: 200
 summary:  >
-            Sometimes, you come across texts that share one peculiar commonality: they are all incredibly boring.
+            Sometimes you come across texts that share one common peculiarity: they are all incredibly boring.
             Each of them tells you nothing, and leaves you in exactly the same state of mind as before.<br>

             How should we respond to this?